MicrosoftDocs/windows-dev-docs/windows-apps-src/machine-learning/samples.md

 ms.localizationpriority: medium
 ---

-# Windows Machine Learning samples
+# Windows ML samples

-The following sample UWP apps demonstrate how to use Windows Machine Learning and are available to download from the [Windows-Machine-Learning](https://github.com/Microsoft/Windows-Machine-Learning) repo on GitHub.
+The following sample UWP apps demonstrate how to use Windows ML and are available to download from the [Windows-Machine-Learning](https://github.com/Microsoft/Windows-Machine-Learning) repo on GitHub.

 ## MNIST Multilayer Perceptron